zulhilmizainuddin/kubernetes-cluster-local/README.md

 5) `tiller` will be deployed and initialized in the `master` node
 6) `NFS` server will be configured in the `master` node
 7) `NFS` client with `StorageClass` of `nfs-client` will be deployed for dynamic provisioning of `PersistentVolume`s
+8) `nginx-ingress` will be deployed as the ingress controller

 ## Provision cluster
 Install roles from Ansible Galaxy